 In Scorsese’s gritty remake of the 1962 thriller, Robert De Niro plays his darkest role Max Cady, a convicted rapist on a vengeful path.
-Staying true to his method acting approach, De Niro hit the gym six months before the shooting.
-He trained 2 or 3 hours a day to get the toughened body of an inmate.
+Staying true to his method acting approach, De Niro hit the gym for six months before the shoot.
+He trained 2-3 hours a day to get the toughened body of an inmate.
 And he doesn’t flex his muscles just for the sake of it.
-De Niro uses the daunting physicality to bring out a terrifying performance.
-Even when playing a bad guy, there would be something benign or appealing about his malevolence.
+De Niro uses daunting physicality to bring out a terrifying performance.
+Even when playing a bad guy, there was always something benign or appealing about his malevolence.

 11. Midnight Run (1988)

-Like every other great 70s American actors, De Niro’s position in the mainstream cinema became unclear by the late 1980s.
+Like every other great 70s American actor, De Niro’s position in mainstream cinema became unclear by the late 1980s.
 Martin Brest’s brilliant buddy comedy Midnight Run, however, turned De Niro into a bankable ‘star’.
-Although the film looks like ordinary genre film, De Niro’s channeling of his distinct talents elevates it to cult status.
+Although it looks like an ordinary genre film, De Niro channeling his distinct talents elevated it to cult status.

 9. Heat (1995)

 In Michael Mann’s mega-intense crime thriller, Robert De Niro’s no-nonsense high-skilled thief is pitted against Al Pacino’s compulsive, workaholic detective.
 The two great actors previously appeared in The Godfather Part II.
 But, it was only in Heat they shared screen space.
-Although they appear together for less than 10 minutes, it was incredible to watch the two powerhouses together.
+Although they appear for less than 10 minutes, it was incredible to watch the two powerhouses together.

 8. Goodfellas (1990)

-It is strange to see De Niro-Scorsese collaboration where two other actors happen to be the focal point of the narrative.
+It is strange to see De Niro-Scorsese collaborate where two other actors happen to be the focal point of the narrative.
 De Niro’s Jimmy Conway in Goodfellas doesn’t get the chance to flex his gangster muscles.
 But the actor, as always, puts his distinct stamp on the character.
 Jimmy is refined and a master at expressing smooth ruthlessness, balancing the blazing Joe Pesci (Tommy DeVito).

-6. Once Upon a Time In America (1984)
+7. Once Upon a Time In America (1984)

-Robert De Niro gives a richly textured performance, where his placid face reflects the wrong turns he took in his life.
+Robert De Niro gives a richly textured performance, his placid face a reflection of the wrong turns he took in his life.
 Although we don’t see the three-decade ‘exile’ of Noodles, De Niro brilliantly carries the weight of it.
-Above all, the great actor’s haunting smile in the opium den is one of the best cinematic images of a guilty conscience.
+Above all, the actor’s haunting smile in the opium den is one of the best cinematic images of a guilty conscience.

 4. The Godfather Part II (1974)

-Coppola’s sequel to mafia masterpiece presented young De Niro a unique challenge: to play younger Vito Corleone, performed by acting legend Marlon Brando.
+Coppola’s sequel to Mafia masterpiece presented young De Niro with a unique challenge: to play younger Vito Corleone, performed by acting legend Marlon Brando.
 De Niro effectively succeeded in his challenge, showing incredible nuance.
-He went on to win an Oscar – Vito Corleone is the only character to give separate actors an Oscar.
-The role of Godfather was exact opposite of the turbulent Johnny Boy in previous film Mean Streets.
+He went on to win an Oscar – Vito Corleone is the only character to give two separate actors an Oscar.
+The role of Godfather was the exact opposite of the turbulent Johnny Boy in the previous film Mean Streets.

 3. King of Comedy (1983)

-In this timeless satire from Scorsese, De Niro plays a creepily funny aspiring stand-up comedian Rupert Pupkin.
-The character could serve as companion to the actor’s more dangerous, obsessive outsider Travis Bickle.
+In this timeless satire from Scorsese, De Niro plays a creepily funny, aspiring stand-up comedian Rupert Pupkin.
+The character could serve as a companion to the actor’s more dangerous, obsessive outsider Travis Bickle.
 De Niro diffuses his character with a cowering stature, irritable grin, and naïve optimism.
 Pupkin is a narcissist, teetering on the edges of insanity.
 Yet, thanks to De Niro, he is someone you just can’t bring yourself to hate.

 1. Taxi Driver (1976)

 Taxi Driver drew its story from the genre works of the past – chiefly from Westerns like The Searchers.
-Paul Schrader’s script and Scorsese’ immaculate direction boiled the story with existential angst.
+Paul Schrader’s script and Scorsese’s immaculate direction boiled the story with existential angst.
 Yet, the film’s daunting success relies on De Niro’s portrayal of Travis Bickle.
 The actor turns this violent guy into someone we can identify with.
 His senseless behavior can be attributed to the societal cesspit he inhabits.